zsolt-szekeres/youtube_news/README.md

 * generates a transcript via OpenAI whisper
 * summarizes them via a combination of OpenAI's GPT API and LangChain's map reduce approach introduced at https://www.youtube.com/watch?v=qaPMdcCqtWk
 * sends the summary by email to you
-* allows to chat with the transcript of the video
+* allows to chat with the transcript of a single video
+* allows to build a knowledge base of multiple videos and chat with those

  There are three entry points:
  * main.py offers an interactive UI via streamlit where you can pick a single youtube video and configure prompts and other parameters
  * batch.py offers the opportunity to collect and process recent videos from your favorite channels and schedule this process say daily
+ * batch_channel.py provides collecting a longer series of videos from a single channel
+ * build_knowledge_base.py helps building a knowledge base in avector store using the transcripts of videos
- * chat.py implements a RAG (Retrieval Augmented Generator) based on contexts identified by questions in a conversation
+ * chat.py implements a RAG (Retrieval Augmented Generator) based on transcript of a single video with tunable chunk parameters
+ * chat_multiple.py implements a RAG given a pre-built vector store with tunable context parameters

 # Setup
-* I started with Anaconda on Win 11 and have GPU support via pytorch+cuda for the transcription.
+* I started with Anaconda 202309 on Win 11 (python 3.11) and have GPU support via pytorch+cuda for the transcription.
 Installed the few packages included at the top of the .py files.
 I included a full requirements.txt file for reference.
+* I set up ffmpeg.
+I used the local install version of Whisper with the medium model.
 * I set up Gmail's two factor authentication to help send automated emails.
 Also set up the Youtube API and the OpenAI API.
 * All config sits in config.json.
 The auth_code_env_vars section points to a list of environmental variables which store API keys and the Gmail two-factor pwd.